uberballo/MapGenerator/documentation/ProjectSpecification.md

 ## Time and space complexity
 The array where the maps are stored, have both time and space complexity of O(n), O(1) when accessing.
 OpenSimplex noise time complexity is O(N^2) where the N is the dimension.
-Classic Perlin noise time complexity is O(2^N), where the N is the maps dimensions.
-We loop trough the map with O(X\*Y) and for each (X,Y) element we calculate the weighted sum of its corner elements.
+Value noise and Classic Perlin noise time complexity is O(X \* Y), where the X and Y are the width and height of the map.
+We loop trough the map with O(X \* Y) and for each (X,Y) element we calculate the weighted sum of its corner elements.
-Value noise algorithms time complexity is O(2^N), We loop trough the map with O(X\*Y) and for each (X,Y) element, we have O(2^N), where the N is the maps dimensions, as we have to calculate weighted sum for the corner elements.
 Space complexity for all of them is O(1).

 # Input and output